trinsic-id/v2-sdk/docs/walkthroughs/vaccination.md

 ## Governance Setup

-Before we begin, you'll need an [trust registry](/learn/concepts/trust-registries) -- somewhere for the governance to be defined (which issuer is allowed to issue a vaccine credential).
+Before we begin, you'll need to prepare your [trust registry](/learn/concepts/trust-registries).
+This defines who is an authorized issuer of your vaccine card.

-### Create New Governance

-You can create a governance framework through the [Trinsic dashboard](https://dashboard.trinsic.id/ecosystem/governance){target:_blank} by clicking on the 'Governance' tab in the nav bar.

-{{ proto_sample_start() }}
-    === "Trinsic CLI"
-        ```bash
-        trinsic trust-registry add-framework --name "Vaccine Governance" --uri "https://vaccines.trinsic.id"
-        ```

-        The response should look like:
-        ```js
-        {
-            "governing_authority":"did:key:xxxxxxxxxxx........",
-            "id": "xxxxxx.....", // <framework_id>
-            "trust_registry": "urn:egf:..."
-        }
-        ```

-{{ proto_method_tabs("services.trustregistry.v1.TrustRegistry.AddFramework") }}

-The response to this call contains the name and ID of your newly-created ecosystem; copy either of these down.

----

 ### Register Issuer

-First lets grab our account info.
+First, let's grab our account info.
 You can use an email address, walletId or PublicDID as identifiers for a wallet.
 We will use publicDID.

 {{ proto_sample_start() }}
     === "Trinsic CLI"